Thoughts on Ten Years of Hubpages Participation and over 2 Million Page Views.

 That's the point where a real writer picks up the pencil and writes even more.

 The great thing or the sad thing, depending on your perspective about this personal need to write is, you'll know if you're a writer; because a writer just has to write.

 Everything a real writer sees and hears excites him.
 It excites him because it puts ideas in their head, an idea for yet another story or poem they can't wait to write down.

 Then she looked around at all of us in the classroom and finished with;

 It's unavoidable really.

-A writer has this feeling inside themselves; a feeling that they just have to do that one thing a normal person ignores, put down their thoughts and stories on paper.
+A writer has this feeling inside themselves; a feeling that they just have to do that one thing a normal person ignores; which is put down their thoughts and stories on paper.

 And I see that look in yours eyes.
-The question you want to ask me; How can I become a Great Writer?
+The question you just asked me; How can I become a Great Writer?

 “We write to taste life twice, in the moment and in retrospect.”— Anias Nin

 And I have to stop here.
 I have no answer to this question of how to be a Great Writer.